1. Home

 Description

-Alcohol or other drugs use by a pregnant or breastfeeding woman can affect the health and development of her infant.
+Using any amount of alcohol or other drugs during pregnancy and while breastfeeding can affect the health and development of the infant.

 Possible consequences of alcohol use during pregnancy

-When a pregnant woman drinks alcohol, she has a higher risk of the following:
+When a pregnant woman drinks alcohol, she is believed to have a higher risk of the following:

 • Miscarriages